akaliutau/linger/README.md

 By combining these authentic captures with light motion (also known as [Ken Burns-style movement](https://en.wikipedia.org/wiki/Ken_Burns_effect)), rich Cloud TTS narration, and only a small amount of premium AI video generation, the output feels incredibly grounded and personal, and greatly suits the environment-context.

-## What makes Linger different

-Most reuse tools stop at idea generation.
-Linger goes one step further:

-- it starts from the **physical world**, not a prompt box,
-- it grounds story generation in the **user’s actual room**,
-- it turns capture into an **interactive creative process**,
-- and it outputs a short **multimodal story artifact**, not just advice.

-That combination of **camera-first interaction**, **grounded visual reasoning**, and **deterministic rendering discipline** is what makes the project distinct and innovative.

 ---